PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 Run the code several times - note the changing memory address.

-Try changing the code to double* and std::string* - what happens?
+Try changing the pointers type to double* and std::string* - what happens?

 Dereferencing an unitialised pointer is an {term}`undefined behaviour`.
 ```